ARA Almirante Brown (1880): Armament and armor

 Almirante Brown was equipped with a main battery of eight 8 in BLR Armstrong guns, all mounted individually in casemates.
-Six were in a central battery, and the other two were in the bow and stern.
+Six were in a central battery, and the other two were in the bow and stern as chase guns.
+The central battery was sponsoned out over the hull to position the guns such that four could fire directly ahead and two could fire astern.
 These breech-loading guns were a new development, which rendered Almirante Brown a significantly more powerful vessel than even those that had been completed a few years earlier.
+The central battery was protected by heavy armor plate, but the chase guns were entirely unprotected, beyond the thin hull plating that enclosed their positions.
+The guns fired a 180 lb shell, using a 90 lb propellant charge.
+These shells were capable of penetrating 16 in of wrought iron armor, which was the type of armor that protected most ironclads in service in foreign navies.

-She also carried six 4.7 in guns, also in single mounts, all on the upper deck.
+She also carried a secondary battery of six 4.7 in guns, also in single pivot mounts, all on the upper deck.
 Four were mounted forward, and two were located aft, on either side of the 8-inch stern-chaser.
 Close-range defense against small craft was provided by a pair of 9-pounder guns and a pair of 7-pounder guns.